hetalsureshpatel/hetalsureshpatel.github.io/_posts/2014-03-09-hello-world.markdown

 This was all possible because GitHub now provide users with free hosting, they call it [GitHub Pages][github-pages].
 Once you follow the instructions from the [Jekyll][jekyll-doc] site.
 It becomes trivial if don't mind getting your hands dirty with coding.
 Saying that I spent most of my time googling as there is a lot of help out there, especially when it came to picking my theme.

 If you are a windows user, like I am.
 You get the distinct feeling that Jekyll style does take getting used too.
-I would say persevere becasue it is with it.
+I would say persevere because it is with it.
 Viewed in a different way, you are exposing your self to a different development environment.
 Working on real world problem that beats any text book examples.

 [github-pages]: http://pages.github.com
 [jekyll]:    	http://jekyllrb.com